 - Stop sequence-directed trailer loading

 - Support for vendor compliance requirements, including customer-specific labels and shipping documentation.

 This is a substantial, but far from fully comprehensive list of advanced WMS capabilities.
 Other areas include increasingly sophisticated metric and reporting systems, the ability to ingrate with enterprise/ERP systems and material handling equipment systems, and much more.

-An advanced WMS is almost essential for distribution centers of medium to high operational complexity, but can also drive significant value in less complex facilities with more manual operations.
+An advanced WMS system is almost essential for distribution centers of medium to high operational complexity, but can also drive significant value in less complex facilities with more manual operations.

 As with many supply chain software applications, Warehouse Management Systems are increasingly being deployed in the Cloud.

 A WMS should also be a platform for change, enabling companies to quickly react to new requirements and opportunities and to drive continuous improvement.